Kalustyan's

 Kalustyan’s is a shop located at 123 Lexington Avenue, Manhattan, New York City, that originally sold primarily Middle Eastern spices and foods and, increasingly, an extensive selection of culinary products from around the world.
 Established in 1944 by Kerope Kalustyan, an Armenian from Turkey, it sold Turkish and Middle Eastern spices, dried fruits, nuts, oils and grains, when the neighborhood was largely Armenian.
-In late 1960s and 1970s, when New York become home to a significant number of Indians, Kalustyan’s expanded itself to cater to the Indian market, while bringing out its own brand of chutney and mango pickles.
+In the late 1960s and 1970s, when New York became home to a significant number of Indians, Kalustyan's expanded itself to cater to the Indian market, while bringing out its own brand of chutney and mango pickles.

 History

 Presidential town house

 The building was originally built for Chester A. Arthur, in the 1860s.
 He was inaugurated President of the United States on an upper floor, and he signed the Civil Service act there.
 After his death, it was sold to a young William Randolph Hearst, who ran the New York Journal from there.
 During the 1910s, the inhabitants of the neighborhood became less wealthy and white.